Easy Pudding Trifle

 - 2 tbsp Sprinkles

-Add 2 cups milk and sugar in a non-stick saucepan and place on medium heat.
-Stir everything together.
+- Add 2 cups milk and sugar in a non-stick saucepan and place on medium heat.
+Mix until sugar dissolves completely.

-Now, in a small bowl, add cornstarch, remaining ½ cup milk and egg yolks.
+- Now, in a small mixing bowl, add cornstarch, remaining ½ cup milk and egg yolks.
 Stir everything together until there are no lumps.
 Keep aside.

-When the sugar dissolves in the milk completely, add the cornstarch mixture into the saucepan while stirring.
+- When the sugar dissolves in the milk completely, add the cornstarch/egg mixture into the saucepan while stirring.
 Don't stop stirring or you will end up with lumpy pudding!

-Pour some dark blue velvet pudding in a small cup.
+- Then, assemble everything.
+Add dark blue pudding at the bottom of a small glass cup.
 Add some mini marshmallows on the top.
-Then, pour some light blue velvet pudding on top of the marshmallows.
+Toss some blueberries.
+Then, spread some light blue pudding on top of all that.

 - Pipe a swirl of whipped cream on top.